Eurovision Song Contest 2018: Location

-Lisbon Arena, host venue of the 2018 contest.
+Altice Arena, host venue of the 2018 contest.

 Venue

 The Altice Arena (known as the "Lisbon Arena" during the contest) is a multi-purpose indoor arena built for the Expo '98 and has a capacity of 20,000 attendees, making it the largest indoor venue in Portugal and among the largest in Europe.
 It is located in the Parque das Nações (Park of Nations) riverside district in the northeast of Lisbon, which was completely renovated to host the 1998 world's fair.
 It is connected by metro to the nearby international airport and by train (Oriente Station) to the rest of the country and Europe.

 Bidding phase

 On the day of the Eurovision Song Contest 2017 final, it was reported that Portuguese broadcaster Rádio e Televisão de Portugal (RTP) would accept the challenge of organising the 2018 contest in case of a victory.
 Following Sobral's triumph, the European Broadcasting Union (EBU)'s Executive Supervisor for the Eurovision Song Contest, Jon Ola Sand, issued the hosting invitation to RTP during the winner's press conference.
 The following day, the director-general of RTP, Nuno Artur Silva, confirmed that the broadcaster would organise the contest in 2018 and mentioned the Lisbon Arena as a likely venue to host the contest.
 On 15 May 2017, RTP appeared to have confirmed Lisbon as the host city, but clarified the following day that no final decision had been taken regarding both the host city and venue.

 The basic requirements to select a host city were set out in a document presented by the EBU to RTP following their win in Kyiv: